Udayraj123/OMRChecker/README.md

 	</a>
 </p>

-### There are a lot more visuals in the wiki.
+### There are many visuals in the wiki.
 [Check them out!](https://github.com/Udayraj123/OMRChecker/wiki/Rich-Visuals)

 ## 💡 Why is this software free?
 Our Motto:
 > Don't reinvent the wheel, use good wheels to make great vehicles!

-After seeing it work fabulously at large scale on scanned OMR sheets at Technothlon, we have decided to open source the code and roll out mobile based scanning as well.
-The feedback from you all will be extremely valuable in making this idea become successful.
+After seeing it work fabulously at large scale at Technothlon, we have decided to open source the code and roll out mobile based scanning as well.
+The [feedback](https://github.com/Udayraj123/OMRChecker/issues/9) from you all will be extremely valuable in making this idea become successful.

 ### Can I use this code in my work?
 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)